DKMS/Hapl-o-Mat/README.md

 If you use Hapl-o-Mat for your research, please cite

 (Until our journal article appears)
-C. Schaefer, A.H.
+C. Schäfer, A.H.
 Schmidt, J. Sauter: Hapl-O-mat: A Versatile Software for Haplotype Frequency Estimation.
 HLA (2016), 87, 236–320

 ##Contributors